 - The steps you will take to do so.

-It is therefore a crucial legally-binding document under the terms of the GDPR.
+It is therefore a crucial legally-binding document under the the GDPR.

 The GDPR sets out data protection obligations for any organisation that processes personal information, be it customer data captured for marketing campaigns or employee files.